dcvath/Final_Project/README.md

 https://docs.google.com/presentation/d/1_syazsfrAmDTk7VxIcM2oDEMwXvgvpArfBdHkG1Xalw/edit?usp=sharing

 ## Questions the data will potentially answer using Machine Learning:
-- Will the wine produced at the vineyard have high quality scores and be successful?
+- Will the wines produced at the vineyard have high quality scores and be successful?
-- If wine characteristics are altered, will this impact the algorithm and not produce target quality scores?

 # Technology